Demonstrate the highest levels of knowledge and skill and advance your career with an IBMS Advanced Specialist Diploma

 - while you undertake your training and complete your portfolio of evidence

 Once your application has been accepted you will be sent confirmation of your candidacy and a reminder of the submission deadline for your portfolio.
 Please note that if you withdraw from the qualification at any point a £50 administrative fee will be applied to any refund.

-We are pleased to inform a training grant is available to employers of candidates who work in England who are undertaking the DEP in Diagnostic Cytopathology, ASD in Cervical Cytology or ASD in Non-Gynaecological exam.
-From August 2022 the process has changed to a prospective one where employers can claim £1,000 per candidate once their colleagues commences the qualification.
+We are pleased to inform that a training grant of £1,000 per candidate continues to be available to employers of candidates in England who are undertaking the DEP or ASD in Diagnostic Cytopathology or ASD in Cervical Cytology.
 More information on the grant that is available and how and when it can be claimed can be found here.